Geely EX5: Latin America

+Argentina

+The EX5 was launched in Argentina on 17 October 2025, as part of Geely's return to the Argentinian market by distributor Autos Sustentables del Sur.
+It is available in the sole unnamed variant using the 60.2 kWh battery pack.

+Brazil

+The EX5 was launched in Brazil on 17 July 2025, as part of Geely's return to the Brazilian market.
+It is available with two trim levels: Pro and Max, both variants use the 60.2 kWh battery pack.

 Mexico

 The EX5 went on sale in Mexico on 12 August 2025, in the sole GF variant.

 Southeast Asia

 Indonesia

 The EX5 was Geely's first model in Indonesia after a nine-year hiatus since the brand exited the market in 2016.
 It was introduced on 22 January 2025, with sales commencing about a month later at the 32nd Indonesia International Motor Show.
 It is sold in two variants: Max and Pro.
 At the beginning, the first initial units were fully imported from China, with latter models will be locally assembled at Handal Indonesia Motor's facility in Purwakarta, West Java during the third quarter of 2025.

 Thailand

 Debuted in November 2024 at the 41st Thailand International Motor Expo, Thailand was chosen for both ASEAN and right-hand drive debut to the EX5.
 It is Geely's first model to be marketed in Thailand under their partnership with the local distributor, Thonburi Neustern.
 Imported from China, it is sold in two variants: Max and Pro.
 Deliveries were commenced in March 2025.
+In March 2026, the Max+ variant using the 68.4 kWh battery pack was added to the line-up as the flagship variant.